 When combined with caffeine, it optimizes brain functions, enhancing cognitive performance and working memory.
 Even your mood gets elevated.
 Since green tea counters oxidative stress, it protects the brain against neurodegenerative diseases like Parkinson’s and Alzheimer’s.
 In various studies, people have reported feeling more energetic and productive after consuming it as compared to coffee.

 In a study conducted in Japan, the reaction of people from 23 communities to green tea was observed.
 The participants included “a total of 17,413 persons (6,727 men and 10,686 women; 49 percent of the original study population) who were 40 to 65 years of age; had no history of type 2 diabetes, cardiovascular disease, or cancer at the baseline lifestyle survey; and completed the 5-year follow-up questionnaire,” according to the study.

 The researchers found that people who drank green tea had better protection against the risk of developing diabetes even after adjusting the data for sex, age, body mass index, and several other risk factors.
 A few other studies have shown it to reduce blood sugar levels and improve insulin sensitivity.

 3. Good for the heart

 Green tea can deal with some of the main risk factors of cardiovascular disease.
-Since green tea increases the antioxidant capacity of the blood quite significantly, it ends up protecting LDL particles, or “bad” cholesterol, from oxidation.
+Since it increases the antioxidant capacity of the blood quite significantly, it ends up protecting LDL particles, or “bad” cholesterol, from oxidation.
 This reduces the chances of heart disease.
-A study showed that people who regularly drink green tea have a 31 percent lower risk of developing cardiovascular disease.
+A study showed that people who regularly drink this tea have a 31 percent lower risk of developing cardiovascular disease.